 The rule says the past participle of a regular verb (i.e., ending in ed), can only function as either the past tense or as the adjective of a particular regular verb.
 Be that as it may, attached–in this case–can not and can NEVER function as a noun; it can ONLY describe a noun (e.g., bruised face, mangled pair of sunglasses, and attached file).
 Therefore, the correct word for the sentence in the photo is attachment as in, “Could you please check the attachment and forward the TRA…”

-Grammarians, particularly at dailywritingtips.com, say that anything attached to an email is called attachment (pl. attachments).
+Grammarians, particularly at, say that anything attached to an email is called attachment (pl. attachments).

 •the usage of below as an attributive word

 As can be gleaned from photo, the usage of below attributively is like a staple food for the eyes.
 In any case, below cannot be used as an attributive word or adjective.
 In other words, it cannot be used before a noun to qualify it.
 The sentences in the photo all fell into the electric chair.

 On a side note, below can function as an adverb as in, “Mr. S is asking for the approval of the request below.”
 Also, as a preposition (e.g., below the knee).

 I pride myself on my knowledge of the English language considering that it is not my native tongue but I will not go beyond blogging about lethal grammar sins.
-Like I said before, I am well aware that I still need to do a lot of digging in the English language deeper.
+Like I said before, I am well aware that I still need to do a lot of digging in the English language.